tahoma2d/tahoma2d_docs/source/installing_tahoma.rst

 ---------------------
 You can download the appropriate version of Tahoma for your operating system from the `Download page <https://tahoma2d.org/download>`_ in the official Tahoma web site.
 Choose either the Windows or macOS version to start downloading the application.

-.. note:: All other builds appart from the ones downloaded from the official web site ARE NOT officially supported.
+.. note:: All other builds apart from the ones downloaded from the official web site ARE NOT officially supported.